djjudas21/puppet-freeradius/README.md

 #### `freeradius::status_server`

-The `freeradius::status_server` class installs support for the [status server](http://wiki.freeradius.org/config/Status).
+The `freeradius::status_server` class enabled the [status server](http://wiki.freeradius.org/config/Status).
+To remove the status server, do not include this class and the server will be removed.

 ##### `secret`
 The shared secret for the status server.
 Required.